Economía Feminista

-Economía Feminista, in English: Feminist Economics, is an Argentinian digital media, focused on disclosure and creation of economics information about the gender gap.
+Economía Feminista, in English: Feminist Economics, is an Argentine digital media, focused on disclosure and creation of economics information about the gender gap.
 The media is managed by Mercedes D`Alessandro, Magalí Brosio, Violeta Guitart and Agurtzane Urrutia.

 Concept

 Economía Femini(s)ta, is a portmanteau of feminista and minita.
 It attempts to end stereotypes about women.
 It was created in 2015 and its goal is to be a source of economic data to help to display economic differences by gender, especially in Argentina.